JoseFilipeFerreira/KitchenApp/KitchenApp/AuthServer/README.md

 - passwd - New user password

-The server will reply with a ***200*** (OK) status code, and the JWT cookie will be updated, and will be valid for another hour.
+The server will reply with a ***200*** (OK) status code, and the JWT token will be updated, and will be valid for another hour.
 If the provided email is already in use, the server will reply with a **409** (Conflict) and nothing will be updated.
 If the JWT is invalid, the server will reply with a **401** (Unauthorized)